rasmus-kirk/halo-accumulation/report/report.md

 $\SNARKVerifier$ represents the verification circuit in the proof system we're using.
 This means, that we're taking the verifier, representing it as a circuit, and then feeding it to the prover.
 This is not a trivial task in practice!
-Note also, that the verification time must be sublinear to acheive an IVC scheme, otherwise the verifier could just have computed
+Note also, that the verification time must be sub-linear to achieve an IVC scheme, otherwise the verifier could just have computed
 $F^{n+1}(s_0)$ themselves, as $s_0$ and $F(x)$ necessarily must be public.

 To see that the above construction works, observe that $\pi_1, \dots,